-• The ABS performs a self-diagnosis test for a few seconds each time the vehicle first starts off after the key was turned to "ON".
+• The ABS performs a self-diagnosis test for a few seconds each time the vehicle first starts off after the main switch was turned on.
 During this test, a "clicking" noise can be heard from under the seat, and if the brake lever or brake pedal are even slightly applied, a vibration can be felt at the lever and pedal, but these do not indicate a malfunction.